Platform View

 Do not delete the sessions directory

-The ~/.config/opta/daemon/sessions/ directory contains all your persisted session data.
-Deleting it will permanently erase your conversation history.
+The ~/.config/opta/sessions/ directory (or %APPDATA%\\opta\\sessions\\ on Windows) contains all persisted session data.
+Deleting it permanently erases conversation history.